nusco/narjillos/backlog.md

 * Smoother contours when zooming in infrared mode
 * Externalize configurable parameters to YAML
 * Adaptive graphics (disable effects when framerate plummets)
-* Encode CPU floatpoint precision in the experiment id (instead of using strictfp)
+* Encode CPU floatpoint precision in the experiment id (rather than use strictfp)
 * Conservation of energy in entire dish (with sun to give more energy)

 ##Crazy Ideas
+* Daisyworld-like ecosystem with chemicals influencing reproduction rate
 * Multiple environments in multiple processes (with migration)
 * Demiurge
 * Brains